 State attesting to the accuracy of any reports filed pursuant to subsection (b) as those reports pertain to work performed by the lobbyist.
 Any lobbyist registered under this Act who is not solely employed by a lobbying entity shall personally file reports required of lobbying entities pursuant to subsection (b).
 A lobbyist may, if authorized so to do by a lobbying entity by whom he or she is employed or retained, file lobbying entity reports pursuant to subsection (b) provided that the lobbying entity may delegate the filing of the lobbying entity report to only one lobbyist in any reporting period.

 (b) Lobbying entity reports.
-Every lobbying entity registered under this Act shall report expenditures related to lobbying.
+Every lobbying entity registered under this Act shall report expenditures related to lobbying, including any expenditures made by a consultant in performing services for the lobbying entity.
 The report shall itemize each individual expenditure or transaction

 and shall include the name of the official on whose behalf the

 was made, the name of the client if the expenditure was made on behalf of a client, the

 total amount of the expenditure, a description of the expenditure, the vendor or purveyor to whom the expenditure was made (including the address or location of the expenditure), the date on which the expenditure occurred and

 the subject matter of the lobbying activity, if any.